Last Updated on by Jeremy

 On the side front, I was able to sample the mac & cheese, coleslaw, and cornbread and felt they were all somewhat conventional iterations for their styles.
 The coleslaw was a bit dry, and the cornbread and mac & cheese didn't have any unique ingredients to speak about.

 Overall, Choppin' Block BBQ is a fairly conventional takeaway barbecue spot in the Strip District.

 While I was a bit let down by the lack of tenderness in the meats, they offered good flavors and a price point that is hard to beat for a feast in the neighborhood (however, I'm more than willing to go back to see if this was a one-off issue).

-Choppin' Block BBQ is located at 2627 Penn Avenue in the Strip District and is only open on weekdays for lunch.
+Choppin' Block BBQ was located at 2627 Penn Avenue in the Strip District and closed in 2020.